mbabynames search ✿

 Ocean Beatrice

-"noble and strong" (Ocean) meets "she who brings happiness" (Beatrice).
+"the sea" (Ocean) meets "she who brings happiness" (Beatrice).
 The combination reads as complete.
 Neither name overshadows the other.
 Ocean ends on a nasal sound.
 Beatrice's opening B avoids any muddiness.

 Ocean Julian